 Whatever its form: For most people, the family is one of the most important things in life.
 In order to continue to enjoy a good family life over the long term, it’s important to deal with issues that could tarnish the family’s happiness.

-Whether a divorce, pension gaps, or strokes of fate such as accidents, illnesses, or death – no family is exempt, but you can protect yourself by planning ahead against potential risks.
+Whether it’s a separation, pension gaps, or strokes of fate such as accidents, illness, or death – no family is immune to this, but everyone can protect themselves against potential risks by planning ahead.

-Every family is different.
-Married with children, unmarried parents, a divorced and single parent, same-sex couple with children, or a patchwork family – the number of potential family models has seen a big change in recent decades in the wake of social developments.
-Even if most families still correspond to the classical constellation (married parents and their biological offspring), every fifth Swiss child is already growing up in a family with unmarried parents or another non-traditional partnership.
-And looking to the future, alternative forms such as families with a single parent, patchwork and rainbow families will increase further.
+Nowadays, family are made up in different ways.
+Married with children, unmarried parents, divorced and a single parent, same-sex parents with children or in blended families, the makeup of a family has changed dramatically with the social changes of recent decades.
+Even if most families are still structured in a traditional way – married parents and their biological children – every fifth Swiss child is now growing up in a family with unmarried parents or another non-traditional partnership.
+And looking to the future, alternative forms such as families with a single parent, blended and LGBTQ+ parented families will increase further.

 Even the traditional family has to take a lot of issues into account when planning its old age and risk protection.
-However, this model is relatively well protected in law due to the marital bond, making it all the more urgent to respond to the question of how to comprehensively protect family members of unmarried models against possible risks such as loss of earnings and the death of the principal earner.
+However, this structure is relatively well protected under the law because the partners are married, which makes it all the more urgent to address the question of how to comprehensively protect family members when the parents are not married against possible risks such as loss of earnings and the death of the principal earner.

 In the traditional family model, risks often arise from an imbalance between the principal and supplementary earners.